-Booster = A booster is a cloth diaper liner that is meant to be paired with another liner (or multiple liners).
-It often has fewer layers than a strict “liner” but is made of an absorbent natural material like cotton, hemp, or bamboo.
+Booster = A booster is a cloth diaper insert that is meant to be paired with another liner (or multiple inserts).
+It often has fewer layers than something labeled a “liner” but is made of an absorbent natural material like cotton, hemp, or bamboo.
 Just like a “doubler” see below, it’s meant to add absorbency to the diaper without adding a ton of bulk.

 BOV = The acronym/abbreviation for bamboo organic velour fabric/diapers.
 Bamboo Velour is most often made from a combination of about 65-70% bamboo, 30-25% cotton, and 5% polyester.
 The organic label refers to the cotton content.

 BST = Buy, Sell, Trade.
 BST refers to different social media groups or forums where people buy, sell, and trade (or gift) different items, like cloth diapers.